 speaker

 Gary Mayer

+Thanks.
 Thanks, Rob.
-Thanks everyone for joining us for our call.
-Before we begin and I turn the call over to Selin Jathi, Chairman, President and Chief Executive Officer and David Lee, the company's Chief Financial Officer, I'd like to remind everyone of the Safe Harbor Statement included in today's press release.
+Thanks, everyone, for joining us for our call.
+Before we begin, and I turn the call over to Selin Jaffe, Chairman, President and Chief Executive Officer, and David Lee, the company's Chief Financial Officer.
+I'd like to remind everyone of the safe harbor statement included in today's press release.
 The Private Securities Litigation Reform Act of 1995 provides a safe harbor for certain forward-looking statements, including statements made during today's conference call.
 Such forward-looking statements are based on the company's current expectations and beliefs concerning future developments and their potential effects on the company.
-There can be no assurance that future developments affecting the company will be those anticipated by Motor Car Parts of America.
-Actual results may differ from those projected in the forward-looking statements.
+There can be no assurance that future developments affecting the company will be those anticipated by motor car parts of America.
+Actual results may differ from those projected in the forward-looking statement.
 These forward-looking statements involve significant risks and uncertainties, some of which are beyond the control of the company and are subject to change based upon various factors.
 In particular, expectations that anticipated future growth and opportunities with customers may not be achieved.
-The company undertakes no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events, or otherwise.
+The company undertakes no obligation to publicly update or revise any forward-looking statements whether as a result of new information, future events, or otherwise.
 For a more detailed discussion of some of the ongoing risks and uncertainties of the company's business, I refer you to the various filings with the Securities and Exchange Commission.
-With that, I'd like to begin the call and turn it
+With that, I'd like to begin the call and turn it over to Selva.

+speaker